nodefluent/node-sinek/lib/librdkafka/README.md

 #### Our experience

-To limit memory usage to ~100Mi, you need to set noptions to:
+To limit memory usage, you need to set noptions to:

 ```json
 {